NHSDigital/nhs-fhir-middy-error-handler/README.md

 This repository creates an NPM package that is designed to be used as error handling middleware for a FHIR AWS lambda, returning FHIR compliant error messages as OperationOutcome resources.

+### Versions

+This project has a dependency on @aws-lambda-powertools/logger.
+If you are using @aws-lambda-powertools/logger in your project, and you are using version 1.x of @aws-lambda-powertools/logger, then you must use version 1.x of this module
+If you are using @aws-lambda-powertools/logger in your project, and you are using version 2.x of @aws-lambda-powertools/logger, then you must use version 2.x of this module

 ### Usage

 To integrate this into your project, install the package using the following: